YanningJi/SCA-HWAES/README.md

 Related data can be found here: https://drive.google.com/drive/folders/1EV275SMqoQJij3IPrLu9QMy-9ogYnwFD?usp=sharing

-Our paper is accepted by ISCAS2025.
-I will update the link here once our paper is publicly available.
+Our paper is accepted by ISCAS2025, link will be updated here once it is publicly available.